-…but we want you to go into your biking trip without any guesswork.
+But we do want you to go into your mountain biking trip without any guesswork.
 So, before embarking on any of our trips please read all online information relating to your adventure in conjunction with these answers to the most frequently asked questions below.

 Deposits & Payments

-To reserve a space on a trip, a deposit of 50% of the total amount is required when the reservation is made, either by bank transfer, cheque or PayPal (PayPal incurs 4% fee which must be added to cost), with the balance payable within 60 days of your trip start date.
+To reserve a space on a trip, a deposit of 25% of the total amount is required when the reservation is made, with the balance payable within 60 days of your trip start date.
 For bookings made less than 60 days before a trip start date commencement, full payment is required at the time of booking.
-Payment information can be found in the booking form by clicking ‘Book Now‘.
 All bookings are subject to our Terms of Service.

 We want you to pick the right mountain bike trip in Scotland for your fitness and technical ability – it helps ensure you’ll be riding with people of a similar skill level and can ride at the pace you want to ride at.

 We’ve developed a trip grading based on our experience riding the terrain that features on our trips, as well as meeting and learning from riders from all over the world and understanding their expectations.